oaalto/tools-programmer-homework/README.md

 A simple testing scaffold is provided for testing and development convenience.
 You can `cargo run` the scaffold in one terminal to start up the testing web server and then run `cargo test` in another to send a test request to it.
 You can modify the existing test and add new ones as desired.

+You can spend as much time as you feel is required for a baseline implementation.
+The idea is not to find out if you can read the PRG and implement instruction decoding - we can assume this is the case.
+If you can find a way to produce proper disassembly from the binary data without implementing a full disassembler, feel free to do so!

+Incomplete solutions are also better than nothing!
+Don't worry if you don't have time to implement all instructions or are missing some 68030 specific or undocumented ones!
+If you find the task to be unexpectedly difficult, don't worry!
+If you can provide some initial code and are prepared to explain your implementation idea, that is fine as well.

+Don't hesitate to use pseudocode in longer-running sections - 680x0 instruction decoding is simple on the surface but can have a lot of non-obvious gotchas.